garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

       - Description
     * - 1.
       - | :ref:`@Query annotation <how_to_specify_query_annotation-label>`
-        | (Spring Data function)
+        | (Spring Data functionality)
       - | In the method to be added to entity specific Repository interface, specify ``@org.springframework.data.jpa.repository.Query`` annotation and the query to be executed.
         | **When there is no specific reason, it is recommended that you specify the query using this method.**
     * - 2.
       - | :ref:`Method name based on naming conventions <how_to_specify_query_mathodname-label>`
-        | (Spring Data function)
+        | (Spring Data functionality)
       - | Specify the query to be executed by assigning a method name as per Spring Data naming conventions.
-        | Query (JPQL) to be executed is generated from the method name using Spring Data JPA function.
+        | Query (JPQL) is generated from the method name using Spring Data JPA functionality.
 Only a SELECT clause of JPQL can be generated.
-        | **For a simple query having few conditions, this method can be used instead of using @Query annotation. **However, for a complex query with many conditions, a simple method name indicating behavior should be used and Query should be specified using ``@Query`` annotation.
+        | **For a simple query having few conditions, this method can be used instead of using @Query annotation.** However, for a complex query with many conditions, a simple method name indicating behavior should be used and Query should be specified using ``@Query`` annotation.
     * - 3.
       - | :ref:`Named query of properties file <how_to_specify_query_namedquery_properties-label>`
-        | (Spring Data function)
+        | (Spring Data functionality)
-      - | Specify the query to be executed in properties file of Spring Data.
+      - | Specify the query in a properties file.
-        | **The location of method definition and location wherein the query is specified are separated; hence specifying the query by this method is not recommended.**
+        | **The location of method definition (entity specific Repository interface) and location wherein the query is specified (properties file) are separated; hence this way of specifying the query is not recommended.**
         | **However, when using Native SQL as query, check whether it is necessary to define the database dependent SQL in the properties file.**
         | In case of applications for which any database can be selected or when the database changes (or is likely to be changed) depending on execution environment, then it is necessary to specify the Query using this method and manage the Properties file as environment dependent material.

- .. note:: **Using query specification methods concurrently**
+ .. note:: **Using multiple query specification methods**

-    Particularly, there is no restriction on using multiple query specification methods concurrently.
+    Particularly, there is no restriction on using multiple query specification methods.
 Query specification methods and restriction on their concurrent usage should be determined in accordance with the project.

  .. note:: **Query Lookup methods**